megvii-research/hpman/README.md

 ---

-# hpman (超参侠): The uncompromising hyperparameters manager.
+# hpman (超参侠): The uncompromising hyperparameter manager.

 **hpman** is a hyperparameter manager(HPM) library that truly make sense.
 It enables a Distributed-Centralized HPM experience in deep learning